KMariusz/PlaywrightWebDriver/README.md

 - Screenshot support
 - Asynchronous JavaScript execution

-## Known Bugs
+## Limitations

+Selenium and Playwright differ in some aspects so much that it is not possible to support all possible use cases.<br>
+Some of such cases are listed below.

+### Alerts Handling

+Main difference in alerts handling between Selenium and Playwright is timing model.
+In Selenium it is synchronous - interaction is done after alert appears.
+In Playwright it is asynchronous - handler is pre-registered before dialog appears.
+It means that such cases will not work properly by simple WebDriver replacement.

 ### JavaScript Code Execution

 JavaScript code in Selenium executed using [JavascriptExecutor](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/JavascriptExecutor.html) behaves differently than in Playwright's [evaluation](https://playwright.dev/docs/evaluating).

-The current implementation may not work properly with all types of JavaScript execution.
+The current implementation has been tested with various examples, but it may still not work correctly with some JavaScript scripts.<br>
-It has been tested on various examples.
-However, please report any [issues](https://github.com/KMariusz/PlaywrightWebDriver/issues) you encounter.
+Please report any [issues](https://github.com/KMariusz/PlaywrightWebDriver/issues) you encounter.

+### WebDriver BiDi
+PlaywrightWebDriver does not support WebDriver BiDi protocol.
+It is a work in progress and will be implemented in the future.
+Current status can be tracked [here](https://github.com/microsoft/playwright/issues/32577)

 ### Issues